Anthony D. Wagner, Ph.D.

-Wagner (PhD '97, Stanford) is a Professor and Chair in the Department of Psychology at Stanford University.
-He is on the board of Stanford's Center for Cognitive and Neurobiological Imaging, is co-director of the Stanford Program in Neuroscience and Society, and is a faculty affiliate of the Stanford Neurosciences Institute, Symbolic Systems Program, Human Biology Program, and Stanford Center on Longevity.
-His research focuses on the psychology and neurobiology of learning, memory, and executive function in young and older adults.
-In addition to his basic science and translational work, he examines the implications of neuroscience for law (including as a member of the MacArthur Foundation's Research Network on Law and Neuroscience) and the relationship between multitasking and cognition.
-He is a Reviewing Editor at Cerebral Cortex and serves on several other editorial boards.
+Wagner (PhD '97, Stanford) is a Lucie Stern Professor in the Department of Psychology and a deputy director of the Wu Tsai Neurosciences Institute at Stanford University.
+He has served on the board of Stanford's Center for Cognitive and Neurobiological Imaging and is a faculty affiliate of the Symbolic Systems Program, Human Biology Program, and Stanford Center on Longevity.
+His basic science focuses on the psychology and neurobiology of learning, memory, and executive function in young and older adults.
+His translational research examines aging and Alzheimer's disease, the relationship between multitasking and cognition, and the implications of neuroscience for law.

-Shaw (B.A. ’15, UC Berkeley) is a Biophysics PhD student in the Wagner Lab.
-He is interested in memory processes and their interactions with selective attention.
-His work uses a combination of behavioral, neuroimaging, and electrophysiological methods.
+Douglas (B.A. ’17 UC Davis) is a Psychology PhD student in the Wagner Lab.
+He is interested in understanding how attentional states affect learning and subsequent memory strength.
+His work leverages a combination of behavioral, and neuroimaging and electrophysiological methods.